 This is the most common product release type in the ecological industry.
 Basically, you are penetrating an existing market with an existing product.
 In our case, as we are discussing eco-friendly brands, a good product that illustrates this could be a bamboo cotton bud.
 These cotton buds have been on the market for years, however, with an increase in demand as the ecological market grows, there is a lot of opportunities for you to tune into that market.
 When penetrating the market, the best strategy is to look at your competitors and if possible, experience them in the first person.
 Be very critical on what they could improve.
 Keep those critiques to yourself, however, as that is what you will use against them.

 A quick example here would be how my client purchased these bamboo cotton buds that claimed to be eco-friendly, however, they came in a plastic package.
 He used this against his competitors (amongst other things) and now is a top seller in eco-friendly bamboo cotton buds on the UK Amazon.
-Checkout the the brand identity design that was made for him: Packaging Bamboo Tongs & Packaging Cotton Bamboo Buds. ( or see them in the portfolio )
+Checkout the brand identity case study.

 In this case, we are developing a new market for an existing product.
 This is an uncommon strategy for product releases and a good way in how to market an eco-friendly brand, however, when done right it can really get you some big profits as you are the only one serving that particular market.
 In our particular case in the ecology industry, an easy to think of the unserved market is children.